Ofadiman/data-structures/readme.md

 - `Insert`: Insert a new node with a given value into the tree.
 - `Search`: Search for a node with a specific value in the tree.
+- `Delete`: Remove a node with a specific value from the tree.

 Here are some real-world use cases of Binary Search Trees: